elamont174/ey-up-me-pup/README.md

 2. Click the "Fork" button (found above the Settings button).
 3. You will now have a copy of the original repository in your GitHub account.

+*Once the project is cloned or forked, in order to run it locally, you'll need to follow these steps:

+- Run the server: python3 manage.py runserver
+- Stop the app once it's loaded: CTRL+C or ⌘+C
+- Make any necessary migrations: python3 manage.py makemigrations
+- Migrate the data to the database: python3 manage.py migrate
+- Create a superuser: python3 manage.py createsuperuser

 ## Technologies used
 - HTML was used to structure the content of the website.
 - CSS were used to design the layout of the website.